Evil3D/Username-Checker/README.md

 * No guessing
 * No smoothing
 * No profile scraping unless there is *literally no alternative*
-* If an API changes and breaks, it gets fixed - not hidden
+* If an API changes and breaks, it gets fixed - not hidden.. unless if they make it GraphQL or something alike, then it might get hidden or changed.

 This tool prioritizes **truth over UX**, even if that means fewer “yes” results.